lucaSchilling/SimpleBots/README.md

 * **Lucas Englert** - *Tester* - [find me here](https://github.com/Lucas964)
 * **Markus Klatt** - *Organisation and Documentation* - [find me here](https://github.com/TPEMarkus)

-See also the list of [contributors](https://github.com/lucaSchilling/SEP-Slitherin/contributors) who participated in this project.
+Take a look at the list of [contributors](https://github.com/lucaSchilling/SEP-Slitherin/contributors) to see participated in this project.

 ## Designer